sina-mansour/neural-identity/README.md

 ### High-resolution connectomes

 All the individual high-resolution connectomes produced with our pipeline could be accessed in our [publicly accessible S3 bucket](https://swift.rc.nectar.org.au/v1/AUTH_ee5989f4c9184ea29012bb124cd3dff0/connectome_storage/index.html).
 The directory structure is similar to the HCP directory structure.
+The connectomes are saved as sparse matrices that can be loaded using [scipy.sparse.load_npz](https://docs.scipy.org/doc/scipy-1.1.0/reference/generated/scipy.sparse.load_npz.html).

 ---